 In today's data-driven economy, companies store and process more digital information than ever before.
 Though the advantages of high-speed information processing are numerous, data breaches at some of the world’s largest companies prove that failure to protect sensitive information can lead to significant financial and reputational damage.
 Companies both large and small, public and private, must take proactive measures to safeguard sensitive information.

-Hirschler Fleischer's multidisciplinary Data Privacy and Security Practice Group advises clients on the evolving laws and industry standards that regulate collection, use and disclosure of personal data.
+Hirschler Fleischer's multidisciplinary Cybersecurity & Data Privacy Practice Group advises clients on the evolving laws and industry standards that regulate collection, use and disclosure of personal data.
 We provide practical guidance on the development of formal data protection policies related to employee and customer data, digital assets, social media and IT usage.
 Members of our group also assist clients in responding to data breaches and other cybersecurity incidents.
 We advise clients in a wide range of industries, including:

 - Data services/technology

 - Financial services

 - Higher education

 - Are your data protection policies and procedures adequate?